 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-For a delicious vegetarian Thai salad, try my easy Thai Cucumber Salad.
-This salad achieves all of the flavor and taste of non-vegetarian Cucumber Salad without resorting to using fish sauce or shrimp paste, plus it's virtually fat-free!
+For a delicious vegetarian Thai salad, try this easy Thai Cucumber Salad.
+This salad achieves all of the flavor and taste of non-vegetarian cucumber salad without resorting to using fish sauce or shrimp paste, plus it's virtually fat-free!
 Note that for this recipe you'll need to scout out a bottle of Golden Mountain Sauce, available at any reputable Asian or Chinese food store (look for it in a tall bottle next to the fish sauce).
-Like soy sauce, Thai Golden Mountain Sauce is made from fermented soybeans, which makes it suitable for both vegetarian and vegan diets (for more on this sauce see link below).
-ENJOY!
+Like soy sauce, Thai Golden Mountain Sauce is made from fermented soybeans, which makes it suitable for both vegetarian and vegan diets.

 - 1 English Cucumber (peeled)